 You can tell your rug needs a repair if you notice knots falling from the fringe ends or if you notice bald areas.
 You also want to check your rug regularly for deterioration caused by moths, noticeable by little pits in the rug and also the presence of moth larvae, which look like fuzz or sandy lint.

 You also want to keep an eye on how the rug is wearing due to foot traffic.
 Some areas may be showing wear more than others.

 - Is a restoration worth the cost?

 This depends on several factors.
-If the value of the rug is a lot greater than the cost of the restoration, it would generally be a good idea to have restoration work done.
+If the value of your piece is a lot greater than the cost of the restoration, it would generally be a good idea to have restoration work done.
 However, if the value of the rug is only marginally higher than the cost of the restoration, or even less, you may want to forego restoration (and perhaps just have some repair work performed).

-- How is a restoration done?
+- How is restoration done?

-A restoration is performed by a skilled weaver who starts by splicing new threads into the rug’s pattern.
+Restoration is performed by a skilled weaver who starts by splicing new threads into the rug’s pattern.
 He or she carefully chooses the yarns to match the original threads as closely as possible.
 The artist then weaves the pile with the kind of knot originally used, repeating the same pattern as the original.